 Evolve Organic

-There is a cream version too which is good.
+There is a cream version too which you apply with your fingertips.

 Like any product that contains essential oils though, it is not recommended for use during pregnancy.
 See section above on using natural oils during pregnancy for more information.